nightconcept/any2/project/testing-guidelines.md

 * **`this.Details`**: Provide a clear string explaining the test outcome or failure reason.
 * **`this.EndTest()`**: Call this method when the test logic is complete (either passed or failed) to stop the test, close the window, and record the duration.
   * In automated tests, you typically call this at the end of your `Update()` logic.
-  * In manual tests, this is often handled by `BaseManualTestCase` after user interaction or timeout, but can be called directly if an early exit condition is met.
+  * In manual tests, this is often handled by `ManualTestCase` after user interaction or timeout, but can be called directly if an early exit condition is met.
-* **Helper methods in `BaseGameTestCase`**:
+* **Helper methods in `GameTestCase`**:
   * `CheckCompletionAfterDuration(...)`: End test after a certain time.
   * `CheckCompletionAfterFrames(...)`: End test after a certain number of frames.
 * **Error Handling**: Wrap potentially problematic code in `try-catch` blocks.
 On exception: